Spectral and Transport Properties of Quark-Gluon Plasma in a Nonperturbative Approach: Inputs for Two Scenarios

+The solution that can simultaneously fit the three sets of lQCD data ($F_{\bar{Q}Q}$, quarkonium correlators, EoS) is not unique.
+In this section, we discuss two representative solutions in terms of the SCS, characterized by a rather strong potential (with long-range remnants of the confining force in the QGP), and the WCS with a much weaker one close to the free energy itself, cf.~Fig.~\ref{fig_force}.
+The parameter values for the SCS figuring in Eq.~(\ref{eq_pot}) from the selfconsistent fits are: $c_b$=1.3, $\alpha_s$=0.270, $\sigma$=0.225\,GeV$^2$, $m_d$=$-0.238$\,GeV + 2.915\,$T$, and $c_s$=0.01.
+Compared to previous work~\cite{Riek:2010fk}, the Casimir-scaled string term enables a better description of the color-octet free energy (not shown here).
+For the WCS we have: $c_b$=1.3, $\alpha_s$=0.270, $\sigma$=0.210\,GeV$^2$, $m_d$=$0.975~\text{GeV}- 0.135 \,\text{GeV}^2/T $, and $c_s$=0.1.
+These two quite simple parameterizations result in a rather good fit of the full numerical results to the lQCD data~\cite{Liu:2017qah}.

-The remaining task is to solve the model for the EoS.
-We utilize the bare quark ($M_q$) and gluon ($M_g$) masses in the Hamiltonian, added to the self-consistent Fock-masses, as our two fit parameters to reproduce lQCD data for the pressure~\cite{Liu:2017a}.
-This is done by numerical iteration to self-consistently solve $T$-matrices, Eq.(\ref{Tmat-inv}), and self-energies, Eq.~(\ref{Sigma-int}), for a trial mass value, and evaluate matrix-log for the LWF $\Phi$.
+While the EoS is part of the overall nested fitting procedure, it involves more directly the bare-quark ($M_q$) and -gluon ($M_g$) masses in the Hamiltonian, which are added to the selfconsistent Fock-masses.
+They provide the main handle to reproduce the lQCD data for the QGP pressure~\cite{Liu:2017qah}.
+This is done by numerical iteration to selfconsistently solve the $T$-matrices, Eq.~(\ref{Tmat-inv}), and selfenergies, Eq.~(\ref{Sigma-int}), for a trial mass value, and evaluate the matrix-log for the LWF $\Phi$ (including all two-body color and flavor channels~\cite{Shuryak:2004tx} with spin degeneracy and angular momenta up to $l$=5, corresponding to 60 different $T$-matrices in the light sector~\cite{Liu:2017qah}.)
 At low temperatures, $M_q/M_g$ approaches $C_F/C_A$=4/9, the ratio of Casimir factors for fundamental and adjoint representations in $SU_C$(3), reflecting the infinite-distance limits of the static potential.
 At high temperature, the ratio $M_q/M_g$ approaches the perturbative value, $\sqrt{1/3}/\sqrt{3/4}$~\cite{Levai:1997yx}.
+This setup for the masses thus mimics a dynamical mass generation from confinement (via the 1-body selfenergy from the long-distance limit of the confining force), see Ref.~\cite{Liu:2017qah} for further details.

+The resulting ``thermal" quark and gluon masses are comparable in magnitude to those extracted from quasiparticle model fits to the EoS~\cite{Peshier:2005pp,Levai:1997yx,Plumari:2011mk,Berrehrah:2016vzw}, although the temperature dependence found here is weaker, especially for the quark masses at temperatures approaching $\Tpc$ (from above), cf.~the left and middle panels of Fig.~\ref{fig_EoS}.
+The gluon masses in the SCS are slightly larger than in the WCS, as they are selfconsistently related to the potentials as mentioned above~\cite{Liu:2017qah}.
+While the parton masses are comparable between the SCS and WCS, the deviations between their potentials are much more significant, which will lead to quite different predictions for the spectral and transport properties, as will be discussed in the following two sections.